yds12/ulp/readme.md

     ulpc -- The ulp compiler.
     Version: 0.0.7

 This will display `ulpc`'s help.

-To compile a file (so far an incomplete assembly code will be printed to `stdout`):
+Currently, some (pretty useless) programs can be compiled.
+To compile a file:

     $ ./ulpc /path/to/my/source/file.ul

+An executable `a.out` will be created on the working directory.

 ### Testing the Compiler